cloudjordan/organization-formation/README.md

 # organization-formation
 Manage AWS Organizations, create Organization Units, and provision accounts securely.

 This project demonstrates the use of AWS OrgFormation and Python to manage AWS Organizations.
+It was intended as my personal project.
+But others can use it or parts of it for their own project if they want to.

 ## Project Overview